-With changes to the daily schedule and routine, changes in treatment may be needed as well.
+With changes to the daily schedule and routine, changes in a treatment plan may be needed as well.
 For some, who thrive with less scheduled in the day, they’ll need less medication.
-For others, who need a lot of activity, they may need more medication.
+For others, who need a lot of activity, they may need more ADHD medication.

 As always, be sure to consult with your child’s physician!
 They can also provide even more guidance in helping your child with the adjustment to the very unusual new school year.

 If you’re unfamiliar with what ADHD is and aren’t sure what we are talking about… it is attention deficit hyperactivity disorder.
 Adults and children who have ADHD have a number of ADHD symptoms that are categorized under 3 subtypes.
 The symptoms of ADHD subtypes are: predominantly inattentive, predominately hyperactive/impulsive, and combined.

 Why These Tips Are Great For Helping Your Child Succeed At Home and In The Classroom